 - Core needle biopsy: A wider needle is used to withdraw a small cylinder of tissue from an abnormal area of the breast

-- Surgical biopsy: A surgical procedure used less often than needle biopsies, it is used to remove a part or all of a breast lump for analysis
+- Surgical biopsy: A surgical procedure used less often than needle biopsies, it is used to remove a part of or all of the breast lump for analysis